Fr. Alex Carlson

 Children's House 2 Guide

 This is Miss Christa's third year in a Montessori environment, having spent the last 2 years as an Elementary Assistant in Mrs. W's classroom.
 She previously worked in Special Education at St. Louis Park Middle School as well as being a personal care attendant for adolescents and young adults with Down Syndrome.
 She was first introduced to Montessori when she attended The Way of the Shepherd Catholic Montessori School in their Children's House.
-Christa and her husband have a daughter, Eloise, who will be attending the Toddler Community at St. John's.
-They are expecting a baby boy in December.
+Christa and her husband have a daughter, Eloise, who attends the Children's House at St. John's, as well as a son, Aaron, who was born last December.
 As a family, they love being outdoors, camping, traveling, and spending time with family and friends.
 In her spare time, Christa enjoys art, baking, cooking, and being at the lake, especially kayaking.
 She is excited to continue her journey at St. John's.

 Lower Elementary Guide

 Grace Salonek (Mrs. Salonek) grew up in Ham Lake, MN and was homeschooled with her four brothers.
 Her first encounter with the Montessori method was through attending Catechesis of the Good Shepherd as a child.
 When Grace was in high school, her mom took Montessori training and worked at the Way of the Shepherd Montessori School while her younger brothers attended there.
 Although she formed fond memories of editing her mom’s papers for Montessori training, Grace did not foresee her own future in this field at the time, but pursued her dream of studying music, and went to the University of CO at Boulder as a violin performance major.
 After two years in CO, Grace discerned with the Nashville Dominicans in Tennessee for a time and then returned home to MN where she started working at the Way of the Shepherd as a Children’s House Assistant.
 This experience was the springboard to her own pursuit of Montessori education.
 Grace continued working at the Way of the Shepherd in the Lower Elementary classroom while simultaneously completing an Elementary Education degree online through Bemidji State University.
 In 2018, she took her elementary Montessori training at the Montessori Education Center of the Rockies in Boulder, CO.
-This year, she graduated from Bemidji State University, finished her Montessori training courses, and entered into the vocation of marriage.
-Grace now lives in Loretto with her husband, Kyle, and is excited to see what all these new adventures in life will bring!
+Last year, she graduated from Bemidji State University, finished her Montessori training courses, and entered into the vocation of marriage.
+This year Grace and her husband Kyle welcomed their son Louis into the world in May.
+They live in Loretto, and Grace is excited to be returning for her second year teaching at St. John's!

 Upper Elementary Assistant Guide

 Rachel Wermerskirchen (Mrs. Wermerskirchen) is originally from North Dakota and recently moved to Minnesota with her husband, Matthew, who is pursuing a law degree at the University of St. Thomas.
 Rachel attended and graduated from the University of Mary in Bismarck, ND, where she obtained a B.A. in Music Performance (vocal and oboe), and a minor in Business Administration.
 Prior to moving to Minnesota, Rachel worked at Christ the King Catholic Montessori School in Mandan, ND, where she served a Children's House Assistant and music teacher.
 She also coached middle school soccer for Light of Christ Catholic Schools, and sang at numerous parishes in the Bismarck/Mandan area.
-In her free time, Rachel enjoys spending time outdoors hiking and skiing, teaching music lessons, sewing baby quilts, reading, and spending time on her family's cattle ranch, She is excited to be joining the Montessori community at St. John the Baptist to continue learning more about Montessori education!
+In her free time, Rachel enjoys spending time outdoors hiking and skiing, teaching music lessons, sewing baby quilts, reading, and spending time on her family's cattle ranch, She is excited to continue to be a part of the Montessori community at St. John the Baptist and learn more about Montessori education!

 Food Service, Before Care, & Hallway Assistant